unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 **_At Higher Levels._** When you cast this tek skill using a tek skill slot of 6th level or higher, the challenge rating increases by 1 for each slot level above 5th.

-##### Conjure Fey

-_6th-level conjuration_

-**Casting Time:** 1 minute
-**Range:** 90 feet **Components:** V, S

-**Duration:** Concentration, up to 1 hour

-You summon a fey creature of challenge rating 6 or lower, or a fey spirit that takes the form of a beast of challenge rating 6 or lower.
-It appears in an unoccupied space that you can see within range.
-The fey creature disappears when it drops to 0 hit points or when the tek skill ends.

-The fey creature is friendly to you and your companions for the duration.
-Roll initiative for the creature, which has its own turns.
-It obeys any verbal commands that you issue to it (no action required by you), as long as they don't violate its alignment.
-If you don't issue any commands to the fey creature, it defends itself from hostile creatures but otherwise takes no actions.

-\page

-If your concentration is broken, the fey creature doesn't disappear.
-Instead, you lose control of the fey creature, it becomes hostile toward you and your companions, and it might attack.
-An uncontrolled fey creature can't be dismissed by you, and it disappears 1 hour after you summoned it.

-The GM has the fey creature's statistics.

-**_At Higher Levels._** When you cast this tek skill using a tek skill slot of 7th level or higher, the challenge rating increases by 1 for each slot level above 6th.

 ##### Conjure Minor Elementals

 _4th-level conjuration_